aquasecurity/starboard/README.md

 * Using Kubernetes Operators to efficiently manage security assessments of different resources within the cluster
 * Using Kubernetes Operators to aggregate results, using flexible policies, into Kubernetes-native CRDs

-## Case Studies
+## Use Cases

 ### Security Tool Kit for Development and DevOps Teams

-One idea behind Starboard is to offer the community a unique tool to help development and DevOps teams delivering secure and compliant applications from the get-go.
+One idea behind Starboard is to help development and DevOps teams deliver secure and compliant applications from the get-go.
 As shown in the figure below, Dave Loper is using [`kubectl`][kubectl] to deploy and test his applications.
 With [`kubectl starboard`][kubectl-starboard] plugin he's now able to scan container images, which comprise his applications, for potentially dangerous and exploitable vulnerabilities.
 He can also look for configuration issues that can affect stability, reliability, and scalability of his deployment.
 This makes Dave Loper a new security guard of his organization.
-What's more, by doing that his organization effectively implemented shift left security principle in SDLC.
+What's more, by doing that his organization effectively implemented the shift left security principle in SDLC.

 Sometimes, to better understand the complexity of his applications, Dave is using [Octant][octant], a Kubernetes introspective and object management platform.
 With [Starboard Octant plugin][starboard-octant-plugin] we extended the